 The department offers two paths to the Master of Landscape Architecture: MLA I, a three-year program for students with undergraduate degrees in fields other than landscape architecture, and MLA II, a two-year program for students entering with accredited pre-professional degrees (BLA).
 At the heart of the curriculum – from the initial design foundation/field ecology course to the core studio sequence – is the design studio, a forum for investigating aesthetic, ecological, cultural and technological issues.
 In sharing core courses, students in Landscape Architecture and related departments such as Architecture and Industrial Design develop a common language that serves as a foundation for cross-disciplinary discourse and encourages individual exploration and expression.

 In the final year, students complete the course of study by developing a thesis and a methodology for testing their conceptual premise through a committed design project.
 This final requirement differs from most programs, and allows students to spend the time they need to develop a visual and written language that articulates their interests and future direction.
-All MLA candidates also participate in the RISD Graduate Thesis Exhibition, a large-scale public show held in the Rhode Island Convention Center.
+All MLA candidates also participate in the RISD Graduate Thesis Exhibition, a large-scale public show held annually.